 Individual investors open an online account on a lending platform and deposit money that can be used for peer loans.
 The applicants who want to borrow that money share their financial profiles and associated risk categories.
 The interest rate is predetermined, and the borrower then evaluates offers from investors and accepts one.

-- Control: P2P lending platforms let you choose the types of loans and how much to invest in each one.
+- Control: P2P lending platforms let you choose the types of loans to offer and how much to invest in each one.
 There are very few restrictions, allowing investors to be as creative as they want to be.

 - Speed: Lenders can invest in loans from halfway around the world in a matter of seconds.